Back to Home

 We use Google Tag Manager and Google Ads from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Tag Manager is used to manage website tags through one interface and allows us to control the precise integration of services on our website.
-This allows us to flexibly integrate additional services to evaluate user access to our website.
+Google Tag Manager is used to manage website tags via a single interface and allows us to precisely control the integration of services on our website.
+This enables us to flexibly integrate additional services to analyze user access to our website.

 Google Ads is a service provided by Google Ireland Limited to display targeted advertising to users.
-Google Ads uses cookies and other browser technologies to evaluate user behavior and recognize users.
-Google Ads collects information about visitor behavior across websites.
+Google Ads uses cookies and other browser technologies to analyze user behavior and recognize returning users.
+Google Ads collects information about visitor behavior across various websites.
 This information is used to optimize the relevance of advertising.
 Furthermore, Google Ads delivers targeted advertising based on behavioral profiles and geographic location.
-Your IP address and other identifiers such as your user agent are transmitted to the provider.
+Your IP address and other identifying information, such as your user agent, are transmitted to the provider.

-If you are registered with a Google Ireland Limited service, Google Ads can associate the visit with your account.
-Even if you are not registered with Google Ireland Limited or are not logged in, it is possible that the provider will find and store your IP address and other identification features.
+If you are registered with a Google Ireland Limited service, Google Ads can associate your visit with your account.
+Even if you are not registered with Google Ireland Limited or are not logged in, it is possible that the provider can determine and store your IP address and other identifying information.

-In this case, your data will be passed on to the operator of Google Ads, Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+In this case, your data will be shared with the operator of Google Ads, Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

 The use of the described Google services is based on your consent in accordance with Art.
-6 (1) (1) (a) GDPR and Section 25 (1) TTDSG.
+6 para.
+1 subpara.
+1 lit. a.
+GDPR and § 25 para.
+1 TTDSG.

-We have no control over the specific storage period for the processed data; it is determined by Google Ireland Limited.
+We have no control over the specific storage period of the processed data; this is determined by Google Ireland Limited.
 Further information can be found in the Google Ads privacy policy: https://policies.google.com/privacy.

 Facebook Pixel

-We use Facebook Pixel from Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, to create so-called custom audiences, i.e., to segment visitor groups to our online offering, determine conversion rates, and subsequently optimize them.
-This happens especially when you interact with advertisements we have placed with Meta Platforms Ireland Limited.
+We use Facebook Pixel from Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, to create so-called Custom Audiences, i.e., to segment visitor groups to our online services, determine conversion rates, and then optimize them.
+This occurs particularly when you interact with advertisements that we have placed using Meta Platforms Ireland Limited.

-The use of Facebook Pixel is based on your consent in accordance with Art.
-6 (1) (a) GDPR and Section 25 (1) TTDSG.
-The specific storage period of the processed data cannot be influenced by us; it is determined by Meta Platforms Ireland Limited.
+The use of Facebook Pixel is based on your consent pursuant to Art.
+6 para.
+1 subpara.
+1 lit. a GDPR and Section 25 para.
+1 TTDSG.
+The specific storage period of the processed data is not within our control, but is determined by Meta Platforms Ireland Limited.
 Further information can be found in the privacy policy for Facebook Pixel: https://www.facebook.com/privacy/explanation.

 4. Your rights